instead-hub/instead/doc/stead3-en.md

 The graphic interpreter looks for available games in the directory games.
 The Unix version of the interpreter in addition, the catalog scans also games in the directory ~/.instead/games.
+Windows version: %LOCALAPPDATA%\instead\games (below Vista:
+Documents and Settings\USER\Local Settings\Application Data\instead\games).
-Windows version: Documents and Settings/USER/Local Settings/Application Data/instead/games.
-In Windows - standalone-Unix-version of the game are searched in the directory ./appdata/games, if it exists.
+In Windows and standalone-Unix version of the game are searched in the directory ./appdata/games, if it exists.

 In some assemblies, INSTEAD (in Windows, in Linux if the project is built with gtk etc.), you can open the game in any way from the menu "Choice of